saurabhchalke/saurabhchalke.github.io/_posts/2025-04-29-spacex-for-the-stratosphere.md

 ## Beyond the Battlefield: Why This Matters

 Enough about military applications (though the dual-use potential is why our startup is staying quiet for now).
-What gets me excited is the chance to impact millions of lives through science and earth monitoring.
+What gets me excited is the chance to impact millions of lives through scientific research and earth observation.
 These atmospheric satellites aren’t just defense tools; they’re game-changers for humanity.
 Unlike traditional satellites, which capture a region once a day, or drones, which run out of juice after a few hours, our platforms loiter in the stratosphere for weeks, offering high-resolution, persistent coverage at a fraction of the cost.

 Imagine the possibilities:
 - **Hyperspectral imaging** for precision agriculture, helping farmers optimize crops.